Sometimes a first novel appears and there is tons of praise, and it turns out

 and Hassan are Hazara - which apparently are second class citizens in Afghanistan.
 (How can people tell just

 by looking what tribe/nation/religion you belong too?
-I always wonder how the Shiites and Sunnis know how to
+I always wonder how the Shiites and Sunnis know who to

 kill, or the Protestants vs the Catholics in Northern Ireland.
 But I digress.)
 Despite the fact that the